 Located along Murrumbidgee River, Yanga Woolshed was built in the late 1800s.
 Once the largest, most modern woolshed in the district, it housed 3,000 sheep and provided work for up to 40 shearers at a time.

-You’ll also find an interpretive display to fill you in on the history of the area - once Yanga Sheep Station.
+Here, you’ll find an interpretive display to fill you in on the history of the area – once Yanga Sheep Station.
 Close your eyes and breathe in the smells of the past, imagining the sounds of docked paddle boats outside, waiting to transport their wool cargo down the river highway.